GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_plugins_wiki.md

 ## Manage Plugins

-If you are currently not using installed plugins it might be usefull to deacticate these plugins to avoid crowded toolbars and to reduce open panels.
+If you are currently not using installed plugins it might be useful to deactivate these plugins to avoid crowded toolbars and to reduce open panels.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Manage_plugins.mp4"></video>